gonzalorf/plane-atari2600game/README.md

 ### How to test it
 Clone repository on Windows.
 Execute compile.bat, it will regenerate plane.bin file, wich is the ROM of the game.
 This can be burned in a real eeprom cartridge or used with an emulator.

 Execute run.bat to launch the game on Stella emulator.

-Assembler and emulator are included in the repository.
+DASM Assembler and Stella emulator are included in the repository.

 ### Screenshots showing progress